ropensci/phruta/README.md

 open /Applications/RStudio.app
 ```

+VS code does not suffer of the same issues.
 In other OS, it might be better to simply avoid using `RStudio` if you're interested in running the phylogenetic functions in `phruta`.

 ## Installing `PATHd-8` and `treePL` <a name="paragraph2"></a>